Mental health of Adolf Hitler: Speculation about hypnotherapy

 Critical comments on these speculations appeared early on.
 But as psychiatric historian Jan Armbruster (University of Greifswald) judged, they were not sufficiently convincing, such as in the case of journalist Ottmar Katz, author of a biography of Hitler's personal physician, Theodor Morell (1982).
-Katz suggested that Karl Kroner might have had personal reasons to report some untruths: living as a Jewish refugee in Reykjavík and forced to earn his life as a blue-collar worker, Kroner possibly hoped that U.S. authorities would not only acknowledge him as a key witness but also help him to reestablish his medical practice.
-A comprehensive plausibility test was finally performed by Berlin psychiatrist and psychotherapist Peter Theiss-Abendroth in 2008.
+Katz suggested that Karl Kroner might have had personal reasons to report some untruths: living as a Jewish refugee in Reykjavík and forced to earn his life as a blue-collar worker, Kroner possibly hoped that U.S. authorities would acknowledge him as a key witness and help him to reestablish his medical practice.

+In 2008, a comprehensive plausibility test was performed by Berlin psychiatrist and psychotherapist Peter Theiss-Abendroth.
 In 2009, Armbruster carried this analysis forward, dismantled the hypotheses of Hitler's hysteria diagnosis and hypnotherapy completely, and showed in detail how the story of Hitler's alleged treatment by Forster became progressively elaborate and detailed between 1943 and 2006, not due to the evaluation of historical documents, but to continuous addition of narrative embellishments.
-Furthermore, Armbruster's work offers the to date most comprehensive critique of the methodological weaknesses of many Hitler pathographies.
+Armbruster's work offers the to date most comprehensive critique of the methodological weaknesses of many Hitler pathographies.